- EMERGING INITIATIVES

 Any entity installing a system with a heating capacity over 120,000 BTU/hr should first select a designer that can meet the requirements in the Commercial-Scale Program Manual.
 The system owner may select an installer at this time as well (which may be the same entity as the designer).

 Once the designer has been selected:

 - The designer completes a preliminary technical analysis and system design that meets the program requirements.

 - You and the designer jointly apply for the award and other financial incentives.
-The application must include: the Excel Application Form, Project Narrative, Participant’s Agreement (signed by you), electric bill, load calculation, GSHP modeling summary, heat pump rating certificates, and relevant tax documentation.
+The application must include: the Excel Application Form, Project Narrative, Participant’s Agreement (signed by the system owner), electric bill, load calculation, modeling summary, heat pump rating certificates and relevant tax documentation.
 Horizontal- and open-loop systems have additional application requirements, and requirements vary for retrofits of existing GSHP systems.
 Please note:

-- You must schedule an energy walk through to take place within the next six months if you have not had one within the past four years.
+- You must schedule an energy efficiency walk-through to take place within the next six months if you have not had one within the past four years

 - Once MassCEC approves the grant application and issues an award letter, the designer and/or installer can complete the system installation.

 - Two sets of project milestone deliverables are submitted.
 With the complete submission of each milestone, you will receive a portion of the grant amount.
 A Milestone Completion Form must be submitted with each milestone.

 Please read the Commercial-Scale Program Manual for full details on program eligibility, requirements, and awards.

 Any government or non-profit installing a system with a heating capacity up to 120,000 BTU/hr should first select an installer that can meet the requirements in the Small-Scale GSHP Program Manual.
 The installer will submit the award application on your behalf.
 MassCEC maintains a list of installers who have previously participated in the program.

 After you've selected selecting an installer, the installer should: